A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Introduction

 \textbf{Our contributions.} In this work, we revisit the framework of \cite{reis2018simulation} and propose a split-step numerical scheme inspired by the earlier work \cite{higham2002strong}.
 Our contributions can be summarised as follows, \begin{enumerate}[(I)] \item \textit{Main results.} We proposed a split-step method (SSM), see \eqref{eq:SSTM:scheme 1}-\eqref{eq:SSTM:scheme 2} below, for this class of MV-SDEs.
-We prove its convergence and recover the $1/2$-convergence rate in rMSE under the same general assumptions as the tamed \cite{reis2018simulation} or the adaptive time-stepping method \cite{reisinger2020adaptive}.
+We prove its convergence and recover the $1/2$-convergence rate in root Mean Square Error (rMSE) under the same general assumptions as Taming \cite{reis2018simulation} or Adaptive \cite{reisinger2020adaptive}.
 No differentability or non-degeneracy assumptions are imposed and stopping-time arguments are fully avoided.

 We provide the stability analysis of Mean-square contractivity for the SSM (non-constant diffusion coefficient).
 To the best of our knowledge this has not yet been discussed for MV-SDE schemes in general.
-The stability of the SSM provides a theoretical foundation for carrying out simulation with larger timestep and we point to positive results by way of numerical simulation with the Cucker-Smale flocking model \cite{csreference} where the SSM outperforms both taming \cite{reis2018simulation} and adaptive time-stepping \cite{reisinger2020adaptive} algorithms.
+The stability of the SSM provides a theoretical foundation for carrying out simulation with larger timestep and we point to positive results by way of numerical simulation with the Cucker-Smale flocking model \cite{csreference} where the SSM outperforms both Taming \cite{reis2018simulation} and Adaptive \cite{reisinger2020adaptive} algorithms.

 In regards to known findings, the SSM here overcomes the limitations of the implicit method proposed in \cite[Section 3.2]{reis2018simulation} and extends its scope of application.
-In the context of standard SDE simulation (en the coefficients are independent of the measure), our results lift the differentiability restriction of \cite[Assumption 3.1]{higham2002strong}, allow for time-dependence and can take advantage of (the possible) concavity of the map $v$ (in \eqref{Eq:General MVSDE}) -- this is a mild improvement of known SDE results.
+In the context of standard SDE simulation (where the coefficients are independent of the measure), our results lift the differentiability restriction of \cite[Assumption 3.1]{higham2002strong}, allow for time-dependence and can take advantage of (the possible) concavity of the map $v$ (in \eqref{Eq:General MVSDE}) -- this is a mild improvement of known SDE results.